python/mypy/docs/source/stubgen.rst

 alter the default behavior:

 ``--no-import``
     Don't try to import modules.
-Instead use mypy's normal seatch mechanism to find sources.
+Instead use mypy's normal search mechanism to find sources.
 This does not support C extension modules.
 This flag also disables runtime introspection functionality, which mypy uses to find the value of ``__all__``.
 As result the set of exported imported names in stubs may be